 - The railway was built in the 1870’s to carry coal more efficiently than in horse drawn wagons.
 An act of Parliament allowed it to be built cheaply with tighter curves than were normally allowed.
-Because of this the maximum allowable vehicle speed on the right of way is about 65 Km/Hr (1).
-This eliminates any kind of rapid transit even if the rails were replaced and it cannot carry traffic at highway speeds.
+Because of this the maximum allowable speed on the right of way is about 65 km/hr (1).
+This eliminates any kind of rapid transit even if the rails were replaced, and it cannot carry traffic at highway speeds.

 - The West Coast Express, for instance, carries 11,000 people daily for a subsidy of $6.00 per passenger trip.
 This subsidy makes sense because the train makes a significant contribution to a transportation problem and is part of a transportation plan.
-Subsidising E&N rail service to carry at best, 50 to 100 people a day is neither viable nor sensible.
-Halcrow consulting expressed this as carrying less than 1% of the traffic on the Malahat for an operating subsidy of $1 million a year (3).
-Halcrow also pointed out that this demand could be met by express busses at half the cost of rail and without the massive costs of rebuilding a Victorian railway.
+Subsidising E&N rail service to carry at best 50 to 100 people a day is neither viable nor sensible.
+Halcrow Consulting expressed this as carrying less than 1% of the traffic on the Malahat for an operating subsidy of $1 million a year (3).
+Halcrow also pointed out that this demand could be met by express busses at half the cost of rail, and without the massive costs of rebuilding a Victorian era railway.

 - Many roads have been built since construction of the railway.
-There are now more than 240 roads crossing the right of way.
+There are now more than 240 roads crossing the right-of-way.
 No estimate of the costs to bring them up to modern standards has been done.
-The IBI report did suggest that some grade separations costing $15 – $20 million dollars each may be needed.
+The IBI report did suggest that grade separations costing $15 – $20 million dollars each may be needed.

 WHY A MULTI-USE TRAIL IS THE BEST PUBLIC USE

-- Changes in transportation technology away from heavy rail have led to the repurposing of former rail rights of way all over the world as highly successful multi-use trails.
+- Changes in transportation technology away from rail have led to the re-purposing of former rail rights-of-way all over the world to highly successful multi-use trails.
 There are many reasons for this success.
-Generally the rights of way are too narrow for highways but just right for trails, they are flat – perfect for cycling and they often connect settlements now by-passed by larger highways where they can support and rejuvenate small business and tourism opportunities.
+Generally the rights-of-way are too narrow for highways but just right for trails, they are flat – perfect for cycling, and they often connect settlements now by-passed by larger highways, where they can support and rejuvenate small business and tourism opportunities.

 - A right of way preserved as a continuous corridor is especially valuable.
-The Kettle Valley Rail Trail in the Okanagan has quickly become a major tourism draw with significant supporting economic spin-offs.
-The Galloping Goose Trail in Victoria which attracts up to 2500 cycling trips daily and the same number of pedestrians has become a very significant element of the transportation and recreational network.
+The Kettle Valley Rail Trail in the Okanagan has become a major tourism draw with significant economic spin-offs.
+The Galloping Goose Trail in Victoria, which attracts up to 2500 cycling trips daily and the same number of pedestrians, has become a very significant element of the transportation and recreational network.

-- First Nations on the E&N railway have benefitted little from the rail service and have lost utility on their territories because the railway is a barrier.
-First Nations in other parts of Canada have benefitted economically and culturally from the opportunity trails provide.
-A recent Globe and Mail article highlights some of these opportunities for First Nations.
+- First Nations on the E&N railway have benefited very little from the rail service and have lost opportunities on their territories because the railway is a barrier.
+First Nations in other parts of Canada have benefited economically and culturally from the opportunity trails provide.

 WHY RAIL WITH TRAIL IS NOT A GOOD PUBLIC OPTION

 - The costs of constructing trails beside the rails are much higher than for trail alone.
-The E&N trail beside the rails in Victoria cost more than $2 million per Km to construct.
-An estimate obtained from the capital Regional district to build a compacted gravel trail was $65 thousand dollars per Km.
-The huge additional cost comes from the costs of bridges, crossings, barriers and the high safety measures imposed by the pretence of dual use.
+The E&N trail beside the rails in Victoria cost more than $2 million per km to construct.
+An estimate obtained from the Capital Regional District to build a compacted gravel trail on the rail bed was $65,000 per km.
+The huge additional amount comes from the cost of additional bridges, crossings, barriers and the high safety measures imposed by the pretence of dual use.